SaraMColom/COVIDmapping/R/README.md

 cases.

 1. Load libraries
-2. Read in data from the covidtracking API and from project directory.
+2. Read in data from the COVID-tracking API and from project directory.

 # Explore data